 - Inability to recognize words (i.e., word blindness), familiar faces or objects

-Our attorneys are devoted to helping those who have suffered a brain injury due to someone's negligence recover full and fair compensation.
-For more information, please call 415-421-7995 or toll free 888-745-2988 or send us a message to schedule an appointment.
+Our attorneys are devoted to helping those who have suffered a brain injury due to someone’s negligence recover full and fair compensation.
+For more information, please call 415-421-7995 or toll-free at 888-745-2988, or send us a message to schedule an appointment.